Do you have films to deposit?

 The archive has the right to duplicate or digitize deposited elements, and to use deposited elements, or analogue and/or digital copies made from deposited elements, in the regular activities of the Swedish Film Institute.
 Deposited elements are only lent to third parties if the borrower has obtained necessary authorization from the rights holder.

-If you have analogue elements to deposit, please contact Paula Davila Alvarez (firstname.lastname@example.org).
+If you have analogue elements to donate or deposit, please contact email@example.com

-If you have digital elements to deposit, please contact Per Legelius (email@example.com)
+If you have digital elements to deposit, please contact firstname.lastname@example.org

-If you wish to deposit manuscripts, posters or other forms of auxilary material, contact the Library of the Swedish Film Institute (read more under Library).
+If you wish to donate or deposit manuscripts, posters or other forms of documentation material, contact the Library of the Swedish Film Institute (read more under Library).

-Should you be in possession of small gauge films never released in theatres, such as amateur, education and industrial films, please contact Helena Modin (firstname.lastname@example.org) at the Film Archive in Grängesberg, which is a division of the National Library of Sweden.
+Should you be in possession of small gauge films never released in theatres, such as amateur, education and industrial films, please contact The National Library of Sweden.
+For contact details, see www.kb.se

 Published 06 April 2016